 Floor tiles should be installed over smooth, flat surfaces.
-To achieve the ideal flat surface, most contractors rely on backer board.
+To achieve the ideal flat surface, most contractors rely on the backer board.
 Cement backer board is a thin layer of concrete designed to be setting surface upon which tile can be installed.
-Backer board comes in different sizes, and you will pick the right one depending on the type of floor you are installing.
+The backer board comes in different sizes, and you will pick the right one depending on the type of floor you are installing.

 Tools for Backer Board Installation

-When you are going to install backer board as a floor setting surface, you will need the following tools:
+When you are going to install the backer board as a floor setting surface, you will need the following tools: